CLIMATE SYSTEM DYNAMICS GROUP

 Google Scholar

 Christopher Skinner is a climate scientist interested in climate change and its impacts on humans and the natural world.
 His research combines instrumental and proxy records of climate with process models of the earth system to understand the underlying physical processes behind societally and ecologically relevant climate changes in Earth's past and future.
-He is especially interested in the ways land surface properties shape high-impact weather conditions, such as extreme heat, rainfall, and air quality.
+He is especially interested in the processes that control the intensity of the hydrologic cycle and the subsequent impacts on precipitation and terrestrial moisture availability.

 Chris grew up outside of Boston, MA and obtained a B.S.
 (2008) in Atmospheric Science from Cornell University and a Ph.D.
 (2014) in Environmental Earth System Science from Stanford University with Dr. Noah Diffenbaugh.
 Prior to UMass Lowell he was a Research Scientist and Turner Postdoctoral Fellow at the University of Michigan with Dr. Chris Poulsen.